panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 `on` state variable holds the state value.

 Ok, the state's been enabled and initialized, and now you can read it.
 But how do you update it?
-Let's look again on what `useState(initialState)` returns.
+Let's look again at what `useState(initialState)` returns.

 ### 1.4 Updating state